Ph.D. Frequently Asked Questions

 • have a Master degree in social work or related social and/or health science fields

-• aspire to redefine the future of social and economic justice
+• are committed to increasing social and economic justice

 What makes a competitive application to the Ph.D.
 Program?

-It should be complete, submitted on time, reflect your ability to present yourself clearly, have a strong focus in your interests and lines of scholarly inquiry, and demonstrate your commitment to a long-term and rigorous program of study.
+It should be complete, submitted on time, reflect your ability to present yourself clearly, have a strong focus on your research interests and lines of scholarly inquiry, and demonstrate your commitment to a long-term and rigorous program of study.

 Experience in social work and related fields is highly valued.
-Applicants aspiring to become university faculty members in schools of social work are most competitive if they hold an MSW and have two years of post-MSW social work experience before commencing their doctoral studies.
+Our Ph.D. program leads to a range of careers contributing to research, practice, and policy within and beyond academia.
+For applicants aspiring to become university faculty members in schools of social work, applicants are most competitive if they hold an MSW and have two years of post-MSW social work experience before commencing their doctoral studies.

-Would it be possible to apply to the doctoral program without having previous experience in research although I have a passion for research?
+Would it be possible to apply to the doctoral program without having previous experience in research?

 May I keep my full time job while in the program?